rechtlogisch/csotto/README.md

 ## Build otherwise

 Build with a tool of your choice and set up the project accordingly.
-Just don't forget to place the Otto library where the build solution can find it.
+Just don't forget to place the `otto` library where the build solution can find it.
 For example `PATH`, typical places where libraries are searched on your system or just place it next to the build executable.

 Here is an example howto run `csotto` locally on macOS after installing [.NET SDK 8.0](https://learn.microsoft.com/en-us/dotnet/core/install/macos).